GeorgeSealy/GS-SDL-Test/README.md

 # Things To Do

 - Helper Odd/Even function
-- Rework vector to be a struct, and generally more concise
 - Likewise rework matrix?
 - Normal (and UV?) info
-- Simple interactive camera model to move around (FLYING)
 - Update to quad tree chunk rendering
 - Basic shader for lighting
 - Simple interactive camera model to move around (TO / FROM / ALTITUDE) plus switch between